412

 Pensées de Lafleur 2018 (barrel sample) 93-94p

-Tasted in April 2019.
-Vigorous-intensity of fruit flavours on the nose, pure, finely grained tannin, lot of tension, persistent finish.
-High quality indeed.
+I tasted it in April 2019.
+There is a vigorous intensity of fruit flavors on the nose, pure, finely-grained tannin, a lot of tension, and a persistent finish.
+It is high quality, indeed.

 Pensées de Lafleur 2017 (barrel sample) 92p